 It started with a McDonald’s breakfast sandwich at 11:05 which they reluctantly served us since we were a few minutes late.
-“It depends what you want,” the man said.
-“Egg mcmuffin,” being our simple answer.
+“It depends on what you want though,” the man said, chewing on his sweatshirt string.
+“Egg McMuffin,” in reply.
+“And, Thank You.”

-We then landed with the gear of one guitar, one music stand and one song binder at the Moonshine Cafe in Oakville to gather up, get our wristbands, and load onto the bright yellow bus.
+The plane landed 5 hours later, me with the gear of one guitar, one music stand and one song binder at the Moonshine Cafe in Oakville to gather up, get our wristbands, and load onto the bright yellow bus.
 This magic bus brought us each a can of beer for the chilly ride along the qew to end up on the danforth, in front of the Black Swan.

 Firstly, the men of the moonshine open stage took to, well, the stage, and blessed us with everything from love ballads to ditties about Canadian Tire.
 Then Daniel tickled the ivories with some beautiful sounds – particularly Little Hands about his son growing up to be a man.
 Then it was our turn – the ladies of the Moonshine.